Ethorbit/Gmod-Auto-Unstuck/README.md

 ## Console Commands:
 AutoUnstuck_Enabled <0/1>

+AutoUnstuck_TPNearSpot <0/1> (1 by default) - If on, Auto Unstuck will attempt to teleport the player to the closest spot that they got stuck at.

 AutoUnstuck_TPEntityClass <entity classname> (info_player_start by default ) - the entities' classname Auto Unstuck should pick randomly for players to teleport to when they are stuck

 AutoUnstuck_TimeForTP <seconds> (3 by default ) - The amount of seconds Auto Unstuck should wait for before teleporting the player